enclavewow/enclavewow.github.io/_posts/2023-08-08-past-leadership.md

 We acknowledge and thank individuals involved in the guild's leadership in the past.

-> Most of the past leadership are given the "Officer Emeritus" role as they exemplify the guild's values and foundational principles.
+> Some of the past leadership are given the "Officer Emeritus" role as they remain active in the community, exemplify the guild's guiding principles, and are in good standing.
 {: .prompt-tip }

 | Name                | Former Role          |